KristopherKubicki/argon2_quantum/docs/getting-started.md

 This guide walks through hashing and verifying a password with the simulated quantum stretch.
 A Python 3.10+ environment is required.

+## Prerequisites

+- An AWS account with permissions to deploy resources.
+- [AWS CLI](https://docs.aws.amazon.com/cli/) installed and configured with IAM credentials.

 ## Installation

 ```bash